johanreinalda/moodle-block_roster_tbird/README.md

 VERSION CHANGES:

-2014040300 - v1.1 with bugfixes for relative images in navigation and cell spacing,
+2014050100 - v1.2 optional removing of 'Last Accessed' from rosters 2014040300 - v1.1 with bugfixes for relative images in navigation and cell spacing,
              Thanks to Bernhard Harrer.
 2014021200 - v1.1 for Moodle 2.3, 2.4 & 2.6